Bush, Brazilian or Somewhere In Between: A Timeline of Pubic Hair Trends

 Today, if you choose to remove pubic hair—a big if!—you can pick from many poisons: shaving, waxing, tweezing, trimming, sugaring, lasers, creams or electrolysis.
 A 2016 study found that 84 percent of American women groom using one of those manners, and from full bush to not nary a hair down there to somewhere in between, pubic hair trends have come and gone, then come and gone again.

-Come, take a trip down pubic hair memory lane.
+Come, take a tour of pubic hair trends through the ages:

 Pubic hair removal is nothing new.
 In fact, it's incredibly old—as in, 3,000 B.C., when the first razors, made of copper, were invented in Egypt.
 At the time, body hair, and in particular pubic hair, was seen as dirty and uncivilized.
 Years later, in ancient Rome, upper-class Roman women carried on the tradition, using tweezers and pumice stones to remove hair, while back in Egypt, Cleopatra is often credited with the sugaring technique—i.e., waxing using a sugar paste.